Sujai/hyderabad-iot-event/README.md

 Supported.
 Please check USB camera connected on Ride SX device<br>

 #### Testing and Feedback
-- Test the application on the RB3 Gen2 and provide your feedback.
+- Test the application on the IQ-9075 Evaluation Kit (EVK) (IQ-9075) and provide your feedback.

-### Task 12.2: Audio decode and encode using GStreamer application (RB3Gen2)
+### Task 12.2: Audio decode and encode using GStreamer application (IQ-9075 Evaluation Kit (EVK) (IQ-9075))

 The goal is to setup the Qualcomm Reference hardware provided and use QLI documentation to load the required pre requisites and do audio encode and decode at GST level.
 #### Reference
 https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-50/gst-audio-video-encode.html?vproduct=1601111740013072&version=1.5&facet=Qualcomm%20Intelligent%20Multimedia%20SDK

 #### Testing and Feedback
-- Test the application on the RB3 Gen2 and provide your feedback.
+- Test the application on the IQ-9075 Evaluation Kit (EVK) (IQ-9075) and provide your feedback.

 ### Task 12.3: Verify driver level playback and record